 The dystrophinopathies are X-linked recessive and penetrance is complete in males.
 The gene that codes for dystrophin is the largest known human gene.
 A molecular confirmation of DMD and BMD is achieved by confirming the presence of a pathogenic variant in this gene by a number of available assays.
 The large size of the dystrophin gene results in a complex mutational spectrum with over 5,000 different reported mutations, as well as a high spontaneous mutation rate.

-New therapeutic trials require accurate diagnoses of these disorders, especially when the therapy is targeted toward specific mutations.
-Several of these therapies are currently undergoing clinical trials with two of the most promising being anti-sense oligonucleotide induced exon-skipping and gene repair and replacement with an adeno-associated viral (AAV) vector.
+New therapeutic trials require accurate diagnoses of these disorders, especially when the therapy is targeted at specific mutations.
+Several therapies are currently in clinical trials.
+Two of the more promising are anti-sense oligonucleotide-induced exon-skipping and gene repair and replacement with an adeno-associated viral (AAV) vector.
 Exon-skipping is a molecular therapy aimed at skipping the transcription of a targeted exon to restore a correct reading frame using antisense oligonucleotides.
-The result is a DMD protein that is formed without the mutated exon and a normal, non-shifted reading frame.
-Exon skipping may be able to restore DMD protein function so that the treated patient’s phenotypic expression more closely resembles BMD.
+The result is a DMD protein without the mutated exon and a normal, non-shifted reading frame.
+Exon-skipping might restore DMD protein function so that the treated patient’s phenotypic expression more closely resembles BMD.
 Gene transfer using AAV vector therapy involves the transfer of a functional DMD gene to the patient using this nonpathogenic and low immune response vector.

-No U.S. Food and Drug Administration (FDA)-cleared genotyping tests were found.
-Thus, genotyping is offered as a laboratory-developed test.
-Clinical laboratories may develop and validate tests in-house (“home-brew”) and market them as a laboratory service; such tests must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
-The laboratory offering the service must be licensed by CLIA for high-complexity testing.
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
+Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, the U.S. Food and Drug Administration has chosen not to require any regulatory review of this test.

 Genetic testing for DMD gene mutations may be considered medically necessary under the following conditions: